Breakfast in London, dinner in Barcelona

 Step 1, get your ticket endorsed by staff on the delayed train or at the interchange station.

-If you are on a delayed Eurostar and you realise you're going to miss your onward connection, Eurostar train managers carry a HOTNAT / CIV stamp and will endorse your ticket.
+If you are on a delayed Eurostar and realise you're going to miss an onward connection, Eurostar train managers carry a HOTNAT / CIV stamp and will endorse your ticket.
 They may walk through the train helping people with connections, or may announce that they are available in a particular car.
 Similarly, staff on other European trains can usually endorse or stamp your ticket if their train is delayed.

 Alternatively, if you arrive at the interchange station and find you have missed your connection, ask station staff to stamp or endorse your ticket.
 Look for the information desk as this can be quicker than queuing at the ticket office.
 If you miss a connection in Brussels, go to the SNCB international ticket office, do not ask Eurostar staff, see the advice here.